 I've previously written about when all the spring (and neap) tides occur.
 Refer to this page to find out when the next spring tide is.

-🌊 See when the next spring tide occurs
+🌊 See when the next spring and neap tides occurs

 How often do spring tides occur?

 Spring tides occur typically twice a month.
 Depending on how the months fall, some months sometimes see three.
-In a typical year, you can expect to see 25 spring tides.
-As such, the name 'spring' has nothing to do with the season; instead, their name comes from the old term 'springing forth'.
+In a typical year, you can expect to see around 25 spring tides.
+As such, the name 'spring' has nothing to do with the season; instead, its name comes from the old term 'springing forth'.
+They occur roughly 7 days after a neap tide.
+Spring tides occur during a new or full moon.

 How often do neap tides occur?

 Neap tides also occur typically twice a month.
-Spring tides usually follow a neap tide 7 days after a spring tide.
+Neap tides usually occur roughly 7 days after a spring tide.
 It's believed the word 'neap' originates from an Anglo-Saxon word meaning 'scanty' or 'without power'.
+Neap tides occur during the first and third quarter moon phases.

 Your thoughts and comments